inkle/ink-unity-integration/Assets/DEV_README.md

 # Dev Readme

-This plugin is now contained as a Package.
+This plugin is now designed to be imported as a UPM Package.
+Our approach is to point [OpenUPM at a Git Repo](https://openupm.com/packages/com.inklestudios.ink-unity-integration/) with the assets in the Packages folder.
+Demos are packaged up as separate .unitypackage files.

 ## To build a new version
 - Increase the version number in InkLibrary.cs